Mastodon Kuan0

 EU DORA Regulation, financial entities: there are corrections in the versions for FR, RO, SL [sic, SI?]

 UK Cyber Security and Resilience Bill: while the UK recently designated data centres as Critical National Infrastructure (CNI), the CPNI list doesn't seem to have been updated accordingly yet.
 Note, this is not the same as extending the UK NIS Regulations to cover data centres (as the EU NIS2 Directive will do, though it's inapplicable in the UK post-Brexit).
-However, DSIT has indicated in its Sept newsletter (not on the gov.uk website yet) that the Bill will strengthen UK’s cyber resilience and ensure the critical infrastructure and essential services are more secure, by "strengthening the UK’s only cross-sector cyber legislation – the Network and Information Systems (NIS) Regulations 2018.
+However, DSIT has indicated in its Sept newsletter (updated: now on gov.uk) that the Bill will strengthen UK’s cyber resilience and ensure the critical infrastructure and essential services are more secure, by "strengthening the UK’s only cross-sector cyber legislation – the Network and Information Systems (NIS) Regulations 2018.
 Measures will include expanding the remit of the regulation to protect more digital services and supply chains".
 And just out: a DSIT webpage on this Bill.
 Currently it says little more about the Bill that what was in the King's Speech background PDF, but it does indicate that this Bill will be introduced to Parliament in 2025.
 (On ransomware under the Bill, please see below.)

 Ransomware: in late 2023, Interpol and 50 countries including the UK signed a Counter Ransomware Initiative (CRI) joint statement on ransomware payments (US press release).
 The European Commission has now been authorised to negotiate, on behalf of the EU, the International Counter Ransomware Initiative 2024 Joint Statement (background on CRI).
 UPDATED: now see the full CRI guidance for organisations during ransomware incidents (news release).